rajsaha/rajsaha/README.md

 **My Side Projects**

-* [**🏔 Everest**](https://www.tryeverest.app): This is a social-network / resource aggregator that I made.
-It's open source and still under (in)active development.
-Everest, in a nutshell, is Pinterest married with Instagram.
+* 🏔 Everest: This is a social-network / resource aggregator that I made.
+In a nutshell, is Pinterest married with Instagram.
+Sadly, it is no longer in development.
-* **💳 Lazywallet**: A little expense manager I'm working on in an effort to learn React and Nest.
-Most expense managers I've used on the Play Store are pretty bad.
-I hope to make something that's **not** bad.
+* [**💳 idontwannalogtime**](https://idontwannalogtime-frontend.web.app/): A time logger I made for myself (and use daily!).
+It is in active development.

 **What I do outside of software engineering**